Azure-Samples/durable-functions-producer-consumer/README.md

 SampleDataTable
 ```

+> Note: It can take up to 5 minutes for data to be ingested & show up in Azure Data Explorer

 to retrieve all of the rows in the ingestion table.
 You should then see something like this:
 ![](doc-img/all-sampledata.png)